Volatility forecasting with machine learning and intraday commonality

 \subsection{Experiments}

-The forecasting performance of benchmark models with daily variables are summarized in Table \ref{tab:daily_baseline}.
-From this table, we find that the SHAR model generally performs as well as the standard HAR model, in line with \citet{bollerslev2016exploiting}.
-HARQ outperforms other commonly used models, including HAR and SHAR, when applied to individual stocks studied in the present paper.
+The forecasting performance of traditional approaches with daily variables are already summarized in the column '1-day' of Table \ref{tab:experiment_sigmetaaug}.
+Table \ref{tab:experiment_intra2daily} reports the results of models combined with the \textbf{Intraday2Daily} approach.\footnote{We observe similar findings when applying the \textbf{Intraday2Daily} approach to forecast the raw volatilities (not in logs).} In other words, models in Table \ref{tab:experiment_intra2daily} use sub-sampled intraday RVs rather than the lag-one total RV in the column '1-day' of Table \ref{tab:experiment_sigmetaaug}.
+For example, the lag-one total RV in HAR (Eqn \eqref{eq:har}) is replaced by non-overlapped intraday RVs.

-Table \ref{tab:experiment_intra2daily} reports the results of models combined with the \textbf{Intraday2Daily} approach\footnote{We observe similar findings when applying the Single2Daily approach to forecast the raw volatilities (not in logs).}.
-In other words, models in Table \ref{tab:experiment_intra2daily} use sub-sampled intraday RVs rather than the lag-one total RV.
-For example, regarding HARQ (Eqn \eqref{eq:har}) in Panel A of Table \ref{tab:experiment_intra2daily}, the lag-one total RV is replaced by non-overlapped intraday RVs.
-For other machine learning models in Panel B of Table \ref{tab:experiment_intra2daily}, intraday RVs in the last day and daily RVs in the previous month are input as predictors.
+By comparing the column '1-day' of Table \ref{tab:experiment_sigmetaaug} with Table \ref{tab:experiment_intra2daily}, we establish that the \textbf{Intraday2Daily} approach generally helps improve the out-of-sample performance of benchmark models.
+For example, under the {\single} setting, compared to OLS using daily RVs (QLIKE=0.192), 65-min RVs improve the out-of-sample performance (QLIKE=0.186).

-\begin{itemize} \item By comparing Table \ref{tab:daily_baseline} with Panel A of Table \ref{tab:experiment_intra2daily}, we establish that the \textbf{Intraday2Daily} approach generally helps improve the out-of-sample performance of benchmark models.
-For example, under the {\single} setting, compared to OLS(1d) using daily RVs (MSE=0.284), 65-min RVs (MSE=0.267) improve the out-of-sample performance. \item OLS(21d) (resp.
-HARQ) is the best (resp. second best) benchmark model when combined with the \textbf{Intraday2Daily} approach. \item MLPs with intraday RVs again achieve the best out-of-sample performance.
-For example, the MSEs of MLPs under {\univ} are 0.243, 0.242, 0.246 using 10-min, 30-min, 65-min RVs as predictors.
-The superior performance of MLPs over linear regressions when using intraday RVs further demonstrates the advantages of NNs to learn unknown dynamics in financial markets. \end{itemize}
+MLPs with intraday RVs again achieve the best out-of-sample performance.
+For example, the QLIKEs of MLPs under {\univ} are $\{0.171, 0.171, 0.172\}$ using $\{10\mbox{-min}, 30\mbox{-min}, 65\mbox{-min}\}$ RVs as predictors, respectively.
+The superior performance of MLPs over linear regressions when using intraday RVs further demonstrates the advantages of NNs to learn unknown dynamics in financial markets.